 Below is information Dare2tri asked me to share about some upcoming triathlon camps.

-Dare2tri Injured Military Camp (for veterans with visual impairments or blindness) June 1-3, 2018 in Hammond, IN http://www.dare2tri.org/injured-military-camp/
+Dare2tri Injured Military Camp (for blind and visually impaired veterans) June 1-3, 2018 in Hammond, IN http://www.dare2tri.org/injured-military-camp/

 Dare2tri Paratriathlon Training Camp (for anyone with a visual impairment or blindness) June 8-10 in Pleasant Prairie, WI http://www.dare2tri.org/paratriathlon-training-camp/